mefercs/apis/mongoose.md

 var Person = mongoose.model("Person", personSchema);

 var createAndSavePerson = function (done) {
-  var janeFonda = new Person({
+  //btw this is the function structure to perform the route handler of a method, which is wrapping the mongoose action var janeFonda = new Person({
     name: "Jane Fonda",
     age: 84,